 We offer extra pastoral support for students with SEN and disabilities.
-This includes provision
+This includes provision of a quiet space for unstructured time."

 (Taken from Child protection and safeguarding policy)

 5.14 Working with other agencies

 Lady Hawkins' School liaises and engages with all services available as required.
 There are key personnel who represent the school and pupils and facilitate the involvement of the 'team around the child'.
 At all times we are available to the pupil and family should the need arise.